Oregon Records Management Solution (ORMS)

 In his spare time, Matt volunteers in the community as a Master Recycler.
 He enjoys playing tennis, reading, and taking vacations with his family.

-Kris Stenson has been ORMS Program Administrator for the Oregon State Archives since late 2015.
-His roles include providing education and ORMS demonstrations related to potential member agencies, coordinating the work of the ORMS team at the Archives, doing system maintenance and troubleshooting, and working on long-term program strategy.
+Kris Stenson has been State Records Manager since 2019 and ORMS Program Administrator for the Oregon State Archives since late 2015.
+His roles include overseeing records retention schedules for the state, providing education and ORMS demonstrations related to potential member agencies, coordinating the work of the ORMS team at the Archives, doing system maintenance and troubleshooting, and working on long-term program strategy.
 Additionally, he presents frequent records management training sessions to agencies throughout the state.
 He specializes in topics such as electronic records management and complex data systems.
 Kris is passionate about helping government agencies better manage their public records.

 Kris has Masters Degrees in Library Science and History and is currently studying for his Certified Records Manager exams.